 With the help of Accept Mission, you could select the best ideas using three methods:

-Next steps: Using Accept Mission for idea selection will bring you four benefits — save you time, enable many people to score or rate ideas, better selection quality, and make use of a reusable scoring mechanism.
+Using Accept Mission for idea selection will bring you various benefits, like saving time, better selection quality, and making use of a reusable scoring mechanism.
+Go here to get a demo of how the platform works.